biplab1/java-wc/README.md

 **Note**: The byte count feature includes the ability to override the character count, and vice versa.
 Whichever comes last in the list of options will take precedence.
 The output is always in the following order: line count, word count, character/byte count and file name.

 When no files are specified, the program utilizes the standard input, and there is no presentation of a file name.
+Also, total of all the values are printed along with the keyword 'total' when more than one files are present.

 ## Getting Started